SawinduSamuditha/SawinduSamuditha/README.md

 ### 🚀 A Passionate Software Engineering Undergraduate from Sri Lanka

-I'm a **Higher National Diploma in Software Engineering** student with a strong interest in **Mobile App Development, Web application Development , IoT , Front-end development ,and Data Warehousing**.
+I'm a **Higher National Diploma in Software Engineering** student with a strong interest in **Mobile App Development, Web application Development , IoT , Front-end development , Machine learning and Data Warehousing**.
 I love learning new technologies and building innovative projects that solve real-world problems.

 ---